 Sometimes I’m forced to do a brain dump about the most important, cannot-skip, essential information about SEO in an incredibly short amount of time.
 I need to use that limited time to simultaneously myth-bust and set the stage for future-proof programs..
 It happens fairly often… an rarely sighted executive will “pop in” to a meeting, someone will call, or I’ll encounter another pre-caffeinated entrepreneur at Starbucks wait-counter.
-Execution of these tasks is another matter of course, but in order to set the stage, it’s important to provide a fly-over tour – 5 minutes of what you must know in 2013.
+Execution of these tasks is another matter of course, but in order to set the stage, it’s important to provide a fly-over tour – 5 minutes of what you must know, right now, to succeed..

 0:00 – 1:00: Shortcuts to SEO are dead, you must deserve to rank, and search engines decide on this ranking based on many signals besides just what you’ve done to your website.
 Google and Bing look outside your site to see who has taken interest in the content you produce.
 They look at who mentioned you, who linked, and who discussed your work on social networks.
 They “decide” (algorithmically) which sites should appear, in what context and for which searchers through a combination of over 200 signals, attempting to emulate a smart librarian.
 In addition to having endorsements of your content, the website on which it resides must welcome the search engines and provide them with a clean, low-friction environment in which to do their harvesting of information.
 Unique, valuable content is the only content that works for SEO, and every organization needs to dedicate time to making it.